When to Refresh Your Operations Center

 Power Considerations and Green Initiatives

 As the technology changes, so do the needs for operators’ command center workstations.
 Constant used to provide triple tier operations center consoles that housed bulky CRT monitors and large desktop chassis PCs.
-According to Ron Costa, Director of Console Operations, these consoles were “huge, but as the technology was able to scale down the size of the hardware, we were able to streamline our consoles and minimize the size requirements of the console bases.”
-If your command center consoles are beginning to feel too large for your operation, it might be time to upgrade.
-Modernizing technology furniture allows operators to make better use of available floor space, potentially even increasing the capacity of operators within the same square foot area.
+According to Ron Costa, Director of Console Operations, these consoles were huge.
+“But as the technology was able to scale down the size of the hardware,” said Costa, “we were able to streamline our consoles and minimize the size requirements of the console bases.”
+If your command center consoles feel too large for your operation, it might be time to upgrade.
+Modernizing technology furniture allows operators to make better use of available floor space.
+This could potentially even increase the capacity of operators within the same square foot area.

 Even if you are not ready to replace your command center furniture entirely, Costa had some suggestions to make your current space look renewed by updating the aesthetics of existing consoles.
 “Adding new worktop, door, and end panel laminates can transform an outdated console with a modern look.
 With the addition of new monitor arms and convenience jacks, you can have a new operations center without having to replace the entire infrastructure of the consoles.
 We can leave the power and data cabling in place, which will save money and down time during the refresh.”

 Begin Planning Today

 It is never too early to begin planning an update for your current operations center space.
 Said Conover, “it’s a good idea to start looking at options for a refresh before the components of the room reach ‘end of life.'”
 In addition to turnkey installation and integration, Constant offers services to assist you in planning your operations center refresh.